California End of Life Option Act: Procedure

 The law requires that an individual must be over the age of 18 and possessing full capacity to make an independent decision to end their own life, as well as be able to administer the drugs themself.
-Participation in all aspects of the bill is voluntary for all involved and the application must be made to both an attending and consulting physician with a gap of no fewer than 15 days, and should either physician request one, a mental health specialist such as psychiatrist or licensed psychologist.
+Participation in all aspects of the bill is voluntary for all involved and the application must be made to both an attending and consulting physician with a gap of no fewer than 48 hours.
 The patient must also be certified by the physician as having a life limiting illness with estimated less than 6 months to live and other palliative care options must have been previously discussed and considered.
 The law does not specify which drugs must be prescribed.

 Under the provisions of the law, if a person chooses to die in this manner, their death certificate only lists their underlying illness as the cause of death; no mention is made of the act or of suicide.
 According to CNN, this is done to protect patient confidentiality, in addition to avoiding potential legal complications regarding the decedent's estate and life insurance that may arise when a death is registered as a suicide.

 Reception

-California residents who have spoken to the media to publicize the law and are known to have exercised their right to die include: ex-Peace Corps and homeless charity worker Robert Stone, former Marine and insurance broker Tom House, right-to-die campaigner Brittany Maynard who moved to Oregon to be able to fulfill her right to die, retired psychologist Tom Minor who initially failed to find a doctor to support him and Democratic politician Warren Church.
+California residents who have spoken to the media to publicize the law and are known to have exercised their right to die include: ex-Peace Corps and homeless charity worker Robert Stone, former Marine and insurance broker Tom House, right-to-die campaigner Brittany Maynard who moved to Oregon to be able to fulfill her right to die, retired psychologist Tom Minor who initially failed to find a doctor to support him, actor René Auberjonois, Democratic politician Warren Church. and folksinger and political activist Barbara Dane.

 It has been suggested that the bill may exclude Californians based on income and medical care coverage, with Medicare and other insurers not covering the cost of barbiturates to end life.
 Death With Dignity estimates the cost can reach $5,000 as of 2017.

 Given that the cost for such drugs per individual runs between $1.50 and $50 compared to the inordinate cost of treatment for complex, life-threatening diseases like cancer, other critics express concern about disenfranchised Californians choosing assisted death because other options are too expensive.
 The law nevertheless makes overt coercion or deception of patients a felony.

+In 2023, a coalition of disability Rights groups began a lawsuit to have the Act repealed.